ziyao233/limine/PROTOCOL.md

 to boot an executable with multiple of the same request IDs.
 Alternatively, it is possible to provide a list of requests explicitly via an executable file section.
 See "Limine Requests Section".
 (Note: this is deprecated and removed in base revision 1)
-* `revision` - The revision of the request that the kernel provides.
+* `revision` - The revision of the request that the executable provides.
 This starts at 0 and is bumped whenever new members or functionality are added to the request structure.
 Bootloaders process requests in a backwards compatible manner, *always*.
 This means that if the bootloader does not support the revision of the request,